How Often To Water Pepper Plants – Pepper Watering Tips

 What Time Of Day To Water Peppers

 This may seem like an odd topic, but when you are watering your pepper plants can make a difference.
-We recommend that you water pepper plants in the early morning when the sun is starting to rise, or later in the evening around sunset.
+I recommend that you water pepper plants in the early morning or evening.
+Try to avoid watering when the sun is at its peak, which can lead to faster evaporation.

 Watering pepper plant with trench around stem